jenschlot/IBM-Bluemix-DevOps-Documentation/docs/Setup/registerandsignin.md

 2. Click the button to register.
 3. Complete the form.
 Make note of your user ID and password.
 Agree to the terms of use, and click **Register**.

-You have registered at JazzHub, next register at Codename BlueMix.
+You have registered at JazzHub, next register at BlueMix.

 ***
 ## Register at BlueMix
 You can use your IBM ID, and password to sign in to both BlueMix and many other IBM resources such as IBM applications, services, communities, support, and on-line purchasing.
-To recap, if you want to use the deployment capability provided by BlueMix, you must register at BlueMix.
+If you want to use the deployment capability provided by BlueMix, you must register at BlueMix.
 If you do not already have an IBM ID, you can register for one now.

 1. Go to https://ace.ng.bluemix.net/